Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Can I migrate from Zendesk to Intercom (or vice versa)?

 Both platforms offer migration tools and documentation.
 Intercom has a specific Zendesk migration path that imports tickets, contacts, and help center articles.
 Zendesk can import data from Intercom through its API.
 However, migration is never painless: custom workflows, automation rules, and integrations don't transfer.
-Budget 4-8 weeks and consider running both platforms in parallel during the transition.
-The hidden cost of migration -- in engineering time, agent retraining, and temporary productivity loss -- typically ranges from $10,000-50,000 for mid-market companies.
+Budget 4-12 weeks and consider running both platforms in parallel during the transition.
+The hidden cost — engineering time, agent retraining, temporary productivity loss — typically ranges from $10,000-50,000 for mid-market companies.

 Is there a free alternative that covers basic AI chat?